snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/NFT_MARKETPLACE_SUMMARY.md

 ✅ **Drives Adoption**: MetaMask accessibility with Hedera benefits
 ✅ **Creates Value**: New revenue streams and market opportunities

-The implementation roadmap provides a clear path to becoming the **world's first and leading agricultural NFT marketplace**, positioning Lovitti Agro Mart at the forefront of Web3 innovation in agriculture.
+The implementation roadmap provides a clear path to becoming the **world's first and leading agricultural NFT marketplace**, positioning Lovtiti Agro Mart at the forefront of Web3 innovation in agriculture.

 **Ready for immediate implementation with a 16-week timeline to full launch!** 🚀

 ---

-*This comprehensive plan serves as the definitive blueprint for transforming Lovitti Agro Mart into a cutting-edge Web3 agricultural marketplace.
+*This comprehensive plan serves as the definitive blueprint for transforming Lovtiti Agro Mart into a cutting-edge Web3 agricultural marketplace.
 All technical specifications, business models, and implementation details are designed for immediate execution and long-term success.*